Jay Gordon (singer)

 Jay Gordon (born January 30, 1967) is an American singer.
-He is best known as the lead singer and original member of the rock band Orgy, which he co-founded in 1997.
+He is best known as the lead singer of the rock band Orgy, which he co-founded in 1997.

 Career

 1997–2000

 Jay started his career in music by producing Coal Chamber's self-titled debut as well as playing Bass for the synth rock band Deadsy.

-After leaving Deadsy he would go on to co-found Orgy, who were categorized as "Undercore", a synthesis of glam, goth and synth-rock with science fiction elements.
+After leaving Deadsy he would go on to co-found Orgy, who were categorized as "death-pop" by the band.
 Orgy's first release, 1998's Candyass, would prove to be a huge success and earned a platinum certification in sales, which was primarily fueled by the popularity of their cover of New Order's "Blue Monday", as well as that of their first single, "Stitches".
 The band would release singles of both during this period, which would contain numerous remixes of the songs, some of which were created by Gordon himself, a trend which would continue to occur throughout all of Orgy's subsequent single releases.

+September 1998, Jay and Orgy bandmate Amir Derakh would collaborate alongside Misfits and former Samhain singer Glenn Danzig on his solo record 6:66 Satan's Child which was released in January the following year.

+Around 1999, Jay along with his bandmate from Orgy Ryan Shuck would start a shortly lived alt rock super group with Scott Weiland of Stone Temple Pilots called "The Wondergirls".

-In 2000, Orgy released their second full-length album, Vapor Transmission, did not repeat the success of its predecessor.
+In 2000, Orgy released their second full-length album.